Winner of a regional Emmy Award and two Telly Awards!

 Hunting and fishing have always been a big part in Appalachian culture.
 We learn more about the history of hunting in SWVA, along with going on a coon hunt in Boones Mill, a turkey hunt out in Wytheville, fishing a creek in the same area, and learning more about how Elk were re-introduced to Southwest Virginia.

-THANK YOU TO OUR PROGRAM SPONSORS!
+THANK YOU TO OUR SEASON ONE PROGRAM SPONSORS!